golang/go/gopls/doc/analyzers.md

 check references to loop variables from within nested functions

-This analyzer checks for references to loop variables from within a function literal inside the loop body.
-It checks for patterns where access to a loop variable is known to escape the current loop iteration:
- 1. a call to go or defer at the end of the loop body
- 2. a call to golang.org/x/sync/errgroup.Group.Go at the end of the loop body
- 3. a call testing.T.Run where the subtest body invokes t.Parallel()

-In the case of (1) and (2), the analyzer only considers references in the last statement of the loop body as it is not deep enough to understand the effects of subsequent statements which might render the reference benign.

-For example:
+This analyzer reports places where a function literal references the iteration variable of an enclosing loop, and the loop calls the function in such a way (e.g. with go or defer) that it may outlive the loop iteration and possibly observe the wrong value of the variable.

+In this example, all the deferred functions run after the loop has completed, so all observe the final value of v.

+    for _, v := range list {
+        defer func() {
+            use(v) // incorrect
+        }()
+    }

+One fix is to create a new variable for each iteration of the loop:

+    for _, v := range list {
+        v := v // new var per iteration defer func() {
+            use(v) // ok
+        }()
+    }

+The next example uses a go statement and has a similar problem.
+In addition, it has a data race because the loop updates v concurrent with the goroutines accessing it.

-	for i, v := range s {
+    for _, v := range elem {
         go func() {
-			println(i, v) // not what you might expect
+            use(v)  // incorrect, and a data race
         }()
     }

+A fix is the same as before.
+The checker also reports problems in goroutines started by golang.org/x/sync/errgroup.Group.
+A hard-to-spot variant of this form is common in parallel tests:

+    func Test(t *testing.T) {
+        for _, test := range tests {
+            t.Run(test.name, func(t *testing.T) {
+                t.Parallel()
+                use(test) // incorrect, and a data race })
+        }
+    }

+The t.Parallel() call causes the rest of the function to execute concurrent with the loop.

+The analyzer reports references only in the last statement, as it is not deep enough to understand the effects of subsequent statements that might render the reference benign.
+("Last statement" is defined recursively in compound statements such as if, switch, and select.)

 See: https://golang.org/doc/go_faq.html#closures_and_goroutines